tkuhn/bel2nanopub/README.md

 ===========

 This code base transforms BEL documents into nanopublications.
-In contrast to the mapping to RDF defined by bel.rb (https://github.com/OpenBEL/bel.rb), we are here trying to use as much as possible standard URIs of existing vocabularies and ontologies.
+In contrast to the mapping to RDF defined by bel.rb (https://github.com/OpenBEL/bel.rb), we are here trying to use standard URIs of existing vocabularies and ontologies.

 Execution